CEOFYEAST/ProdChainCalculators/README.md

 - baseURL: stores the base URL used to make http fetch requests from the package (default is "http://localhost:3000")
 - recipesRoute: stores the route used to fetch the recipes object from the server (default is "/recipes")
 - axiosInstance: stores an Axios instance, which can act as an alternative to the default behavior of making fetch requests from the package; this is helpful if a developer has a pre-configured Axios instance they wish to use (default is null)
-- devMode: stores a bool indicating whether the package is in testing mode; when set to true, the system will make minor changes to adjust to the new environment (default is false)
+- initialRecipesLoad: stores a bool indicating whether recipes will be loaded as soon as the recipes module is required; this uses a top-level await, and therefore causes the website to visually stall on load; this must be set to true when running unit tests (default: false)

 ## Installation